 This sweet and sour tofu recipe comes to us from Dianne Wenz's cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
-Right off the bat I need to tell you, I'm in LOVE with this cookbook!
-So before we get to the recipe, I want to share a few things with you about Eating Vegan and why I'm loving it so much.
+Right off the bat I need to tell you, I'm in LOVE with this cookbook.

-Eating Vegan was written with beginners in mind, but the recipes are anything but basic or boring.
+She wrote this cookbook with beginners in mind, but the recipes are anything but basic or boring.
 These are classic vegan recipes you'll return to again and again!
 This healthier homemade sweet & sour tofu is only the beginning.